+Is it okay to want opposite sex friendships while in a relationship?
 Today’s question comes from a married woman who misses having close friendships with men.

 I have many wonderful friendships with women right now, friendships that are deep and intense and born from commonalities such as motherhood and life as a writer.
 These friendships provide essential sustenance for me, they fuel me through my days, my weeks.
 They are a constant presence; they shape much of who I am at the moment.

-I have very few friendships with men—basically none.
+I have very few opposite sex friendships—basically none.
 When I was younger, my best friend in high school was a boy.
 I had a great friend in graduate school, who was male as well.
 I am fully capable, in other words, of Platonic relationships with members of the opposite sex.
 The issue, it seems, is that as I have gotten older, as I have become more confident—and more set—in my ways, as my family situation has changed, my requirements for friendship have changed accordingly—though, to be fair, I’ve never been a big fan of casual interaction.
 I know the kinds of conversations I like to have.
 I know the degree of loyalty and intimacy and emotional intelligence I find necessary.
 And I don’t really have any men in my life who fit the mold.

 Missing Good Male Friends